AetherEye/AetherEye/README.md

 * For MQ-2 triggers, use a controlled test source like a lighter flame at a safe distance to observe alerts.
 * Disable internet on one test device to verify offline voice commands still work.

-## 🎨 Visuals & UI Suggestions

-* Hero screenshot: `assets/hero.png` (replace with a real app screenshot)
-* Add animated GIF showing live bounding boxes for a nicer project page
-* Use GitHub Pages or a short Loom demo for a polished demo link

 ## 🤝 Contributing

 Thanks for your interest in contributing.
 Quick workflow: